postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 * Introduce a new generated member to an existing type.
 * Implement an interface into a type.

-For details, see <xref:advising-code>
+For details, see <xref:advising-code>.

 ## Reporting and suppressing diagnostics

-Aspects can report diagnostics (a single word for errors, warnings and information messages), and can suppress diagnostics reported by the C# compiler, analyzers, or other aspects.
+Aspects can report diagnostics (a single word for errors, warnings, and information messages), and can suppress diagnostics reported by the C# compiler, analyzers, or other aspects.

 For details about this feature, see <xref:diagnostics>.